[Tweeters] Updated WA Birder cumulative county year list file

 mattxyz at earthlink.net

-The latest version of the 2019 county year list project is up online at Washington Birder.
-All counties have reported in with totals through the end of October.
-As ever, County Compilers would appreciate receiving reports of any birds seen that aren’t noted yet on their county tallies.
+An updated version of the 2018 county year list project is up at Washington Birder.
+We've received updates from all counties with details through the end of August.
+County compilers, especially for the under-birded counties, would appreciate receiving reports of any birds seen in their counties.

 If you'd like to take a look at where things stand, the list and many other interesting files are at the Washington Birder website:

-A direct link to the 2019 county yearlist & the list of county compilers, including a growing number of direct links to individual county year lists with more details and more frequent updates:
+A direct link to the 2018 county yearlist & the list of county compilers:

 -------------- next part --------------